MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 7. Select the **+ New step** to add actions and other triggers for the flow.
 8. To add [!INCLUDE[prod_short](../includes/prod_short.md)] actions and triggers, search for the **Dynamics 365 Business Central** connector, then select the action or trigger you want to use.

-## Troubleshoot why a flow doesn't appear in Automate action group
+## Troubleshoot why flow doesn't show in Automate action group

 The following table includes the most common problems why an instant flow doesn't appear in the **Automation** group for you or another user.